ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 ## Extensibility

 The protocol MUST have the capability to be extended; implementations MUST ignore unknown extensions.
-Unknown extensions received by a server from a lower stratum server SHALL not be added to response messages sent by the server receiving these extensions.
+Unknown extensions received from a lower stratum server SHALL NOT be re-transmitted towards higher stratum servers.

 ## Security